cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?

-You can run a group of tests or a single test by placing an {% url `.only` organizing-tests#Excluding-and-Including-Tests %} on a test suite or specific test.
+You can run a group of tests or a single test by placing an {% url `.only` writing-and-organizing-tests#Excluding-and-Including-Tests %} on a test suite or specific test.

-You can run a single test file headlessly by passing the `--spec` flag to {% url '`cypress run`' cli-tool#cypress-run %}.
+You can run a single test file headlessly by passing the `--spec` flag to {% url '`cypress run`' command-line#cypress-run %}.

 Currently there is no way to specify a group of test files to run headlessly.
 You can read more {% issue 263 'here' %}.